w3c/wai-fundamentals-overview/content/foundations-course.md

 ## Who it is for

-{% include_cached blockquote.html class="pull alt-2 right" style="font-size:small" content="<p>It’s for beginners &mdash; <strong>and</strong> also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}
+{% include_cached blockquote.html class="pull alt-2 right" style="font-size:.875rem!important;font-weight:normal;" content="<p>It’s for beginners &mdash; <strong>and</strong> also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}

 The course is designed for **technical and non-technical** learners, including: